justinethier/cyclone/docs/User-Manual.md

 ## Explicit Renaming

-Alternatively a low-level explicit renaming (ER) macros system is also provided that allows defining macros using Scheme code, in a similar manner as `defmacro`.
+Alternatively a low-level explicit renaming (ER) system is provided that allows defining macros using Scheme code, in a similar manner as `defmacro`.

 This macro system provides the convenience functions `(rename identifier)` to hygienically rename an identifier and `(compare identifier1 identifier2)` to compare two identifiers: